You could finance your e-commerce business with an unsecured business loan, a line of credit or a business credit card.

-Thanks to an explosion of ecommerce sites, it's never been easier to quit your day job to make a living selling custom T-shirts or whatever strikes your fancy.
-However, given the balancing act that is small business cash flow, you may find yourself in need of a business loan to help cover revenue gaps or to fill orders.
+Thanks to an explosion of e-commerce sites, it's never been easier to quit your day job to make a living selling custom T-shirts or whatever strikes your fancy.
+However, managing cash flow for a small business isn't always easy.
+You might find yourself in need of a business loan to help cover revenue gaps or to fill orders.
 This guide will take you through your options.

 How do ecommerce business loans work?